Pricing Research

 Pricing Research Services

 Decision Analyst is a global marketing research and analytical consulting firm with more than four decades of experience in state-of-the-art modeling and simulation.
-Decision Analyst models how different marketing variables interact with pricing, so that a pricing strategy can be created to simultaneously optimize all of the marketing variables.
+Decision Analyst creates models to demonstrate how different marketing variables interact with pricing, so that a pricing strategy can be created to optimize all of the marketing variables simultaneously.